Alxandr/master-thesis/src/chapter-1/scope.md

 In this paper I will look at possible security exploits within the exam setup used by NTNU.
 I will mostly be looking at Inspera Assessment and the interactions between the Inspera LMS and SEB.
-I will not be attempting to do any data break in at Inspera or other disruptive actions that would potentially affect an exam like a Denial of Service attack (DoS) or the more common Distributed Denial of Service attack (DDoS).
+I will not be attempting to do any data break-in at Inspera or other disruptive actions that would potentially affect an exam like a Denial of Service attack (DoS) or the more common Distributed Denial of Service attack (DDoS).
 I will also not be attempting to get access to any resources from Inspera that I as a student taking an exam